Natural gas: Domestic use

+In the US, over one-third of households (>40 million homes) cook with gas.
 Natural gas dispensed in a residential setting can generate temperatures in excess of 1100 °C making it a powerful domestic cooking and heating fuel.
-In much of the developed world it is supplied through pipes to homes, where it is used for many purposes including ranges and ovens, heating/cooling, and central heating.
+Stanford scientists estimated that gas stoves emit 0.8–1.3% of the gas they use as unburned methane and that total U.S. stove emissions are 28.1 gigagrams of methane.
+In much of the developed world it is supplied through pipes to homes, where it is used for many purposes including ranges and ovens, heating/cooling, outdoor and portable grills, and central heating.
 Heaters in homes and other buildings may include boilers, furnaces, and water heaters.
 Both North America and Europe are major consumers of natural gas.

-Domestic appliances, furnaces, and boilers use low pressure, usually with a standard preassure around 0.25 psi over atmospheric preassure.
-The pressures in the supply lines vary, either the standard utilization pressure (UP) mentioned above or elevated pressure (EP), which may be anywhere from 1 to 120 psi over atmospheric preassure.
-Systems using EP have a regulator at the service entrance to step down the pressure to UP.
+Domestic appliances, furnaces, and boilers use low pressure, usually with a standard pressure around 0.25 psi over atmospheric pressure.
+The pressures in the supply lines vary, either the standard utilization pressure (UP) mentioned above or elevated pressure (EP), which may be anywhere from 1 to 120 psi over atmospheric pressure.
+Systems using EP have a regulator at the service entrance to step down to UP.